Marstrand Free Port: Criminals

 Much due to its free flow of commerce and loose rules, Marstrand became known as a stronghold of sin, especially among the clergy.
 There was some truth tin that since the Free Port's charter, in Gustav III's own words, stipulated that it was to be a safe haven for all manners of criminals.
 As long as their crime concerned no matters of "honour and life", they were afforded full legal protection.
 That caused a surge of debtors and other financial criminals moving into the Free Port who often brought with them their stolen profits.
 Upon arrival, the "refugees" received official certificates from the Council of Burghers, recording their transgression, and permission to reside on the island.
 Sometimes, employees of prominent herring trading houses would arrive in Marstrand while they carried a large sum of money intended for use in local investments, promptly signed up for a certificate and freely walked away with the funds.

 Many of these arrivals were of upper-class origin, some even noblemen and often gained prominent positions within the society of the Free Port as well.
 Among them were counts, military officers, royal secretaries, East India Company treasurers, court magistrates, barons, and others.
 The grand parties hosted by some of these men at local taverns together with the local burghers, the Commandant, and the Carlsten Fortress officers, have been recorded.
 However, not all who came to Marstrand had such social standing since other recorded cases included unhappy peasants seeking to escape their marriages, apprentices fleeing heavy-handed masters, youths seeking to marry against the wishes of their parents, and individuals wanted for breaking the royal alcohol monopoly by illicitly producing brännvin.
 It was only in 1792, two years prior to the Free Port's demise, that the rule on people fleeing the legal system entry was changed.
 Before then, over 500 people had made use of the rule, about 10% of which were foreigners from the other Nordic countries, Germany and England.

 Some well-known criminals came there less willingly.
-Given the penal use of Carlsten Fortress, often for political prisoners, many of those convicted of participation of the 1788 Anjala conspiracy in which military officers plotted to force an end to the Russo-Swedish War (1788–90), and possibly to create an independent Finlandm were interned in Marstrand.
+Given the penal use of Carlsten Fortress, often for political prisoners, many of those convicted of participation of the 1788 Anjala conspiracy in which military officers plotted to force an end to the Russo-Swedish War (1788–90), and possibly to create an independent Finland were interned in Marstrand.
 Some were deported from there to Saint Barthélemy, but others remained on the island.
 The noble prisoners, numbering many dozens were given large liberties, and were often free to wander around the heavily defended Free Port and socialize and were accompanied by a single guardsman.